Time: 16:00 - 17:30

 Are there any other costs?
 Is there anything I need to bring?

-Please bring a notebook and pencil, and a stand for your instrument.
+Please bring a notebook and pencil.

 When I've finished, what course can I do next?

 This course leads to Flute 1B next term.